Dodge Challenger (2008): 2009 model year

 Production of the limited edition 2008 SRT8s ended in July 2008, and production of the expanded 2009 line-up started in early August of the same year.
 The expanded offering was the same as had been unveiled earlier that spring at the 2008 New York Auto Show.
 Chrysler debuted the full Dodge Challenger line-up for 2009, with four different trims – SE, R/T, SRT8, and the SXT in Canada only.
 In addition to the SRT8, which remained unchanged except for the optional 6-speed manual and standard limited-slip differential, the line-up included the previously mentioned SE and SXT which offered the 250 hp 3.5 L V6.
 The R/T included a 5.7 L Hemi rated at 372 hp and 398 lbft of torque when coupled with the 5-speed automatic, and 375 hp with 404 lbft when matched with the same Tremec 6-speed manual transmission as the SRT8.

 New for 2009 was the Rallye Package for the SE model.
 The package featured design cues including dual body stripes on the hood and the trunk, chromed fuel cap, decklid spoiler, 18-inch aluminum wheels, and Micro Carbon interior accents.

 The mid-level Challenger R/T is powered by a 345 cuin Hemi V8 coupled to a 5-speed automatic transmission or a Tremec TR-6060 6-speed manual transmission.
-On cars equipped with the automatic transmission, the engine features the Multi-Displacement System and is rated at 372 hp (SAE) and 398 lbft torque.
-With the 6-speed manual transmission, the Multi-Displacement System option was deleted and the engine is rated at 375 hp (SAE) and 404 lbft torque.
+On cars equipped with the automatic transmission, the engine features the Multi-Displacement System and is rated at 372 hp (SAE) and 398 lbft of torque.
+With the 6-speed manual transmission, the Multi-Displacement System option was deleted and the engine is rated at 375 hp (SAE) and 404 lbft of torque.
 Another feature was the Intelligent Deceleration Fuel Shut-Off (iDFSO) available for the automatic models only.
 The first to combine both a Multi-Displacement system and fuel shut-off.
 The final drive ratio was 3.06:1 on cars with the automatic transmission, 3.73:1 on cars with the 6-speed manual and 18 in wheels or 3.92:1 with the 6-speed manual and optional 20 in wheels.
 Also available on R/T was the "Track Pak" option group, which includes the Tremec manual transmission, a limited slip differential, and self-leveling rear shock absorbers.